 Here’s a quick Costa Rica prices for travelers post I did after my first visit three years ago.
 The good news is that these are basically the same, plus the exchange rate is virtually unchanged from three years ago, at 500 to the dollar.
 The bad news is, are always about 1/3 higher than those in Panama and about double those in Nicaragua and Guatemala.
 The roads have improved considerably in some areas, there are more internal flight options (I’ve been zipping around on carbon-neutral Nature Air), and there are now more international flights into Liberia in the north—at more convenient times of the day as well.

 To answer the question in that headline, if you’ve got enough money, Costa Rica can definitely be a fantastic experience.
 The concentration of wildlife is simply staggering (see my last post for a few days of photos).
 The jungle here is really jungle.
 Nearly everyone working in tourism speaks English.
-The service in hotels is friendly and accommodating.
+The service in the best Costa Rica hotels is friendly and accommodating.
 This is by far the cleanest and most eco-friendly country in the region.
 Universal health care, universal primary education, high literacy, no army, a female president, real democracy—this is no sad and corrupt dictatorship.